 How much do you know about your market and who you’ll be selling to?
-By the time you’ve formed your company and got the business up and running, you should be something of an expert.
+By the time you’ve formed your company and got it up and running, you should be an expert.
 Get friends and family together and employ them as your focus groups.
 Look up statistics and facts about the demographics you’re interested in.
 Bookmark your competitors’ websites and companies you’d like to emulate so you’re up to date with everything they’re up to.

 3. Choose a company formation package that fits

-A huge thank you to everyone who applied to the award this year, and we wish you the best of luck in starting a new business venture!
+A huge thank you to everyone who applied to the award this year.
+We wish you the best of luck in starting a new business venture!